Hullavington: Parish church

 The Church of England parish church of St Mary was begun in the 12th century.
 The three-bay north arcade is from the late 12th century while the south arcade and northeast Bradfield chapel are from the 13th century.
 The timber roof of the north aisle is 15th century, and there are pew ends from the same period.
 Restoration took place in the early 1870s and the tower was rebuilt in 1880, both to designs of A.W.
 Blomfield or his nephew Reginald Blomfield.

 At one time the church had a plaque commemorating the death at Malmesbury in 1703 of Hannah Twynnoy, believed to be the first person in Britain to have been killed by a tiger.
 Her gravestone with its inscribed epitaph can still be seen at Malmesbury Abbey.

 The church was designated as Grade I listed in 1959.
 The parish is now one of eight served by the Gauzebrook group ministry.

-Governance
+Local government

-The village falls within the By Brook electoral ward.
-The ward starts in the north east at Hullavington then stretches south west through Grittleton and Nettleton to Biddestone in the south.
-The ward population taken at the 2011 census was 4,523.
+Hullavington is a civil parish with an elected parish council.
+It is in the area of Wiltshire Council, a unitary authority, which is responsible for most local government functions.